 You have gastroesophageal reflux disease (GERD).
-This is a condition in which food or liquid travels backwards from the stomach to the esophagus (the tube from the mouth to the stomach).
+This is a condition in which food or liquid travels backwards from the stomach into the esophagus (the tube from the mouth to the stomach).

 You may have had tests to help diagnose your GERD or complications you have from it.